On the symplectic cohomology of log Calabi-Yau surfaces: Construction of the Liouville domain

 \subsection{Refinements of the basic construction}

-We now assume that in addition to being positive, $D$ is anticanonical, so that $(Y,D)$ is a log Calabi--Yau pair.
-We also assume that the pair has maximal boundary, which means that $D$ is normal crossing with at least one node.
+We assume that, in addition to being positive, $D$ is anticanonical, so that $(Y,D)$ is a log Calabi--Yau pair.
+We also assume that the pair has maximal boundary, which means that $D$ is normal crossings with at least one node.
 By Lemma \ref{lem:divisor-topology}, $D$ is either isomorphic to the irreducible nodal genus one curve or it is a cycle of rational curves.
-In a sense, the former case is subsumed into the latter if we regard the irreducible nodal genus one curve as a rational curve intersecting itself, and draw the intersection graph as one vertex with one self-edge.
-In what follows we consider the case where the irreducible components are smooth rational curves, but with a certain amount of notational inconvenience all the arguments go through for the irreducible case.
+While the case of an irreducible nodal curve appears exceptional, it can be subsumed into the other case by blowing up the node; this replaces the irreducible nodal genus one curve with a cycle of two smooth rational curves.
+Because blowing up the a point on $D$ does not change $U= Y \setminus D$, we may compute the symplectic cohomology after the blowup.
+After this modification, we can assume that $D$ is a cycle of smooth rational curves.

 To begin with we start with a basic Liouville structure $\omega,\lambda,Z$ on $U$ as in the previous section.